pat-podolski-sb/mi6-contact-center/README.md

 * More detailed .yaml descriptions regarding API gateway and DynamoDB.
 * Manual creation of AIM roles that can be assigned to lambdas so actions can be limited to the most necessary ones.
 * Triggering unit, regression, functional tests before each deployment should be the case.
+* Additionally I could add git releases to be created when CI/CD is done and deployment had effect.
+* I could also add authentication and authorization mechanism in web application.
+Users could be stored and managed by AWS Congnito.
+This service could be responsible for authenticating and then with having idToken we could create service generating accessToken & refreshToken.
+* If I would know that we expect high volume of people coming to this app I would recommend creating load balancers between many regions so we can move e.g. 20% of traffic to the other region.
+* I would create small bounties in bounty portals like "hacker one" to check if "friendly" hackers can find any vulnerabilities or not.
+* add standard AWS security services AWS Shield (ddos) attacks, Web Application Firewall for exploits.
+* Any access in application should be granted through Security Groups, IAM roles.
+* For sure I would also endure that I create Database, S3, Amazon Connection backups.